 Easy-to-use web-based interactive tool

 – Know your risks along with appropriate measures

 – Track exposures, prioritize risks, develop a mitigation plan using pre-populated solutions (optional) or customized approach

-– Download and print your reports prepared automatically
+– Download and print your reports in hours

 – Build on your previous year’s report to meet annual attestation requirements